f3rm/f3rm/README.md

 ### Using our Custom Viewer

-Our custom viewer is coming soon!
+Our custom web viewer is coming soon!
 Keep an eye on out for updates.

 ### Using the Nerfstudio Viewer